briankoser/sfc-listeners-guide/episodes/0034-lost-part-2.md

 # Feedback
-Dave Johnson reads some of Mark Twain's review of {% work "The Deerslayer" %}. <q class="archivist">Twain's review is hilarious and well-worth reading, but it's not applicable to {% work "LOST" %}.</q>
+Dave Johnson reads some of Mark Twain's review of {% work "The Deerslayer" %}. {% arc %}Twain's review is hilarious and well-worth reading, but it's not applicable to {% work "LOST" %}.{% endarc %}